 2.4.5.1.3 Oracle ASM Groups for Job Role Separation Installations SYSASM is a new system privilege that enables the separation of the Oracle ASM storage administration privilege from SYSDBA.
-With Oracle Automatic Storage Management 11g release 2 (11.2), members of the database OSDBA group are not granted SYSASM privileges, unless the operating system group designated as the OSASM group is the same group designated as the OSDBA group.
+With Oracle Automatic Storage Management 11g Release 2 (11.2), members of the database OSDBA group are not granted SYSASM privileges, unless the operating system group designated as the OSASM group is the same group designated as the OSDBA group.

 Select separate operating system groups as the operating system authentication groups for privileges on Oracle ASM.
-Before you start OUI, create the following groups and users for Oracle ASM:
+Before you start OUI, create the following groups and users for Oracle ASM members are granted privileges is called the OSASM group, and in code examples, where there is a group specifically created to grant this privilege, it is referred to as asmadmin.